Acupressure Points for Back Pain – Important Tips

 How to Apply Pressure:

-Governing Vessel 4, or the Life Gate, is useful for lumbar back pain.
-Furthermore, it helps to treat sexual problems in men, fatigue, and weakness in the knees.
+Governing Vessel 4, also known as the Life Gate, is beneficial for alleviating lumbar back pain.
+It also treats sexual problems in men, fatigue, and weakness in the knees.

 Location of GV4

-You find the Life Gate acupressure point at your waistline (at the same level as the B23) between the vertebrae.
+The Life Gate acupressure point is located between the vertebrae at your waistline, at the same level as the B23.

 How to Apply Pressure:

-The Bladder 60 point you find on the leg and stimulating it relieves lumbar pain.
-You can also treat headaches, dizziness, and neck pain with it.
-However, do not use if pregnant as it leads to induced labor.
+The Bladder 60 point is found on the leg, and stimulating it relieves lumbar pain.
+You can also use it to treat headaches, dizziness, and neck pain.
+However, do not use it if pregnant, as it leads to induced labor.

 Location of B60